rikusarlin/simpleweb/README.md

 ## Setup
 You need to have a PostgreSQL instance running somewhere.
 I run PostgreSQL version 16 in local Docker container.

-We first manually create a user and database in the Postgre, and the run create_db.sql script.
+First, manually create a user and database in PostgreSQL, and the run create_db.sql script in that database.

 ## Building
 Normal build (uberjar)